 This guide explains how to set up and start using the Bantam Tools Desktop CNC Milling Machine.
 The process is simple: Unpack, insert the collet, install the Bantam Tools Desktop Milling Machine Software, and machine your first project.
-A complete Getting Started guide is included in the box.

 In this guide we'll go over:

 - How to unbox and set up your Desktop CNC Milling Machine